Alpha Arbutin vs Azelaic Acid vs Kojic Acid: Which is Right for Your Skin?

 Can be irritating at higher strengths

-Best for Stubborn Dark Spots: Kojic Acid
+For Stubborn Dark Spots: Kojic Acid

 Approach this one with caution.
 Of all the ingredients on this list, kojic acid has shown the most potent tyrosinase inhibitory activity in clinical studies—even more so than alpha arbutin and on par with hydroquinone.